RebeccaHA/RebeccaHA.github.io/_posts/2020-02-07-drunk_and_blind.markdown

 end
 ```

-Have a guess what do you think the above would return if you use them call the methods as class methods and then instance methods on the Mum Class?
+Have a guess what do you think the above would return if you use those methods as class methods and then instance methods on the Mum Class?
 But let's not try to forget about what self represents here.

 ```
 Mum.self.tidy_room # => "class method"